• We build relationships of trust and integrity. Jesus commanded us to love one another and prayed for our unity.

 • Regarding VSN events: Each participant is expected to cover their own costs.
 Since participation is entirely voluntary, VSN will work hard to make participation accessible in terms of cost.

 • Participants from the non-profit and for-profit world are welcome.
-Roughly 40% of the VSN participants represent a “for-profit” model, the rest non-profit.
+Roughly 25% of the VSN participants represent a “for-profit” model, the rest work in a non-profit context.

-We recognize this is a dance as we strive to be a dynamic, missional, Christ-centered community.
+We recognize this is a dance.
+We strive to be a collaborative, missional, Christ-centered community.